knanne/knanne.github.io/_posts/2017-09-24-Cleaning data in Pandas.md

 # Impute

-Impute all null values in an entire dataframe of numeric data to 0.
+Impute all null values in an entire DataFrame of numeric data to 0.

 ```python
 df.fillna(0)